 • Insufficient Trafficking: Once the Crown proves that you possessed the drug, they bear the burden of proving that you intended to traffic the substance that you possessed.
 A defence that challenges this intent can help defend you against a PPT charge.
 This type of defence could include:

 • No intent to traffic: Because PPT adds the element of ‘for the purpose of trafficking’ to possession, the Crown is required to prove that you held the drug for the eventual goal of selling or transporting it.
 A charge for PPT often rests on circumstantial evidence such as large quantities of the drug or the presence of drug paraphernalia.
-Any evidence that negates the Crown’s theory could be a useful defence.

 • Agent for the purchaser: If you acted as an agent for someone else to purchase an illegal drug, you have a defence.
 For example, if you introduce someone to a drug dealer and they purchase a controlled substance.